KwaZulu-Natal: Provincial government

 KwaZulu-Natal's provincial government sits in Pietermaritzburg.
 The foundation stone of the new legislative building was laid on 21 June 1887, to commemorate Queen Victoria's Golden Jubilee.
 The building was completed two years later.
 On 25 April 1889, the Governor of Natal, Sir Arthur Havelock, opened the first Legislative Council session in the new building.

 This was the former site of St Mary's Church, built in the 1860s.
 The congregation built a new church in 1884 at the corner of Burger Street and Commercial Road.
 The old building was demolished in 1887 to provide space for the legislative complex.

 When governance was granted to Natal in 1893, the new Legislative Assembly took over the chamber used by the Legislative Council since 1889.
 Further extensions to the parliamentary building were made.
 The building was unoccupied until 1902, when it was used without being officially opened, due to the country's being engulfed in the Anglo-Boer war.
 The war forced the Legislative Assembly to move the venue of its sittings, as its chamber was used as a military hospital.

 The Legislative Assembly and the Legislative Council buildings have both been protected as provincial landmarks.
 They formed a colonial Parliament of two houses: a Council of 11 nominated members and an Assembly of 37 elected members.
 The Natal Parliament was disbanded in 1910 when the Union of South Africa was formed, and the Assembly became the meeting place of the Natal Provincial Council.
 The council was disbanded in 1986.

 The Provincial Legislature consists of 80 members.

 Current composition

-The African National Congress (ANC) holds power in the provincial legislature, winning the province with a convincing overall majority in South Africa's 2019 elections.
-After the election, the Inkatha Freedom Party (IFP) regained the title of the official opposition in the province.